jonmartin721/living-story-world/README.md

 # Living Storyworld

-> A persistent narrative universe generator that creates illustrated story chapters using AI-powered text and image generation.
+> A storybook created from your imagination, with infinite possibilities.
+Make decisions and steer the story, or sit back and enjoy a relaxing tale.

 Create evolving fictional worlds where each chapter builds on the last.
-Living Storyworld combines multiple LLM providers with AI image generation to produce coherent, ongoing narratives with custom scene illustrations—all from a simple CLI or modern web interface.
+Living Storyworld combines multiple LLM providers with AI image generation to produce coherent, ongoing narratives with custom scene illustrations.

 ---

 ## Features

 - **Persistent World State** — Characters, locations, and narrative continuity maintained across chapters
-- **Multi-Provider Support** — Choose from OpenAI, Groq, Together AI, HuggingFace, OpenRouter for text; Replicate, Fal.ai, Pollinations for images
+- **Multi-Provider Support** — Choose from OpenAI, Groq, Together AI, HuggingFace, OpenRouter for text; Replicate, Fal.ai, Pollinations for images.
+Free options available (rate-limited or requiring free API keys)
 - **Visual Styles** — Multiple art direction presets (storybook-ink, pixel-rpg, lowpoly-iso, watercolor-dream, and more)
 - **Narrative Presets** — 12+ genre/tone templates from cozy-adventure to cyberpunk-noir
-- **Web Interface** — Modern GUI with real-time generation progress and chapter management
+- **Modern Web Interface** — Full-featured GUI with real-time progress and chapter management
 - **Smart Caching** — Avoids duplicate API calls by hashing image prompts
-- **Flexible Output** — Generate static HTML viewers or use the interactive web app
+- **Random World Creation** — Fully randomized world with lore and direction prefilled
 ---

 ## Quick Start